adambard/learnxinyminutes-docs/tcsh.html.markdown

 # No shell is designed to do math .-
 # Except for the integer expressions, use an external command with back-quotes.
 #
-# I suggest the `calc' as the best option; it is powerful and fast.
+# I suggest the 'calc' as the best option; it is powerful and fast.
 # (http://www.isthe.com/chongo/tech/comp/calc/)
 #
 # The standard UNIX's bc as second option
 # (https://www.gnu.org/software/bc/manual/html_mono/bc.html)
 #
-# You can also use `perl', or several BASICs, but prefer the above
+# You can also use 'perl', or several BASICs, but prefer the above
 # utilities for faster load-and-run results.

 # real example: (that I answered in StackExchange)